GrammaticalFramework/comp-syntax-gu-mlt/lab1/README.md

 ## Chapter 3: UD syntax analysis

-In this lab, you will annotate a bilingual corpus with English and your own language with UD.
+In this lab, you will annotate a bilingual corpus with UD.
-The English text is given in the file `comp-syntax-corpus-english.txt` in this directory.
+You can choose between starting with an English corpus and translate it to a language of your choice, or start with a Swedish corpus to translate into English.

-Your task is to
+Your task is to:

-1. write an English CoNLL file analysing this corpus
+1. write an CoNLL file analysing your chosen corpus
-2. translate the corpus to your language
+2. translate it
 3. write a CoNLL file analysing your translation

+### Option 1: English data
+The English text is given in the file [`comp-syntax-corpus-english.txt`](comp-syntax-corpus-english.txt) in this directory.
 The corpus is a combination of different sources, including the Parallel UD treebank (PUD).
 If you want to cheat - or just check your own answer - you can look for those sentences in the official PUD.
 You can also compare your analyses with those of an automatic parser, such as [UDPipe](https://lindat.mff.cuni.cz/services/udpipe/), which you can try directly from your browser.
 These automatic analyses must of course be taken with a grain of salt.

+### Option 2: Swedish data
+The Swedish text is given in the file [`comp-syntax-corpus-swedish.txt`](comp-syntax-corpus-swedish.txt) in this directory.
+It consists of teacher-corrected sentences from the [Swedish Learner Language (SweLL) corpus](https://spraakbanken.gu.se/en/resources/swell-gold), which is currently being annotated in UD for the first time.
+In this case, there is no "gold standard" to check your answers against, but by choosing this corpus you will directly contribute to an ongoing annotation project. '
+Of course, you can still compare your solutions with [UDPipe](https://lindat.mff.cuni.cz/services/udpipe/)'s automatic analyses.

-The first 12 sentences are POS-tagged, with each word having the form
+In both corpora, the first few sentences are POS-tagged, with each word having the form

 `word:<POS>`